1OlegShev1/GuitarMentor/docs/features.md

    - Feedback shows if your answer is correct or incorrect

 **Technical implementation:**
-- Located in `src/components/FretboardDisplay.tsx`
+- Located in `src/app/fretboard/page.tsx`, which renders the `FretboardDisplay` component.
-- Uses React state management for tracking highlight state, practice modes, and quiz states
-- Dynamic rendering based on mode (explore vs. practice)
+- Uses `<FretboardDisplay displayMode="practice" />`.
+- Practice modes (Identify, Find, Octaves) and explore sub-mode are managed internally within `FretboardDisplay` using the `practiceMode` state.
+- Cross-note highlighting is handled by the `crossHighlightNote` state within `FretboardDisplay`.
+- Note visibility and styling logic resides within `FretboardDisplay` and `FretboardNote`, varying based on `displayMode` and `practiceMode`.
-- Note position calculation: `(openStringNoteIndex + fret) % 12`
+- Note position calculation: `(openStringNoteIndex + fret) % 12`.

 ## Scale Explorer